What is the Building Envelope?

 The benefits of reducing the permeability rate of a building envelope are:

-- Increased comfort levels of occupants
+- Increased thermal comfort for occupants

-- Increased ability to control internal humidity levels
+- Better control over internal humidity

 - Improved indoor air quality

-The Building envelope consists of an:
+The building envelope consists of an:

 - Air Barrier